Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Simulations

-Single imputation continued to lead to unbiased estimates with a shared outcome $Y$ (Web Appendix Figure~S4).
-An interesting story emerges when comparing the efficiency of the different validation study designs.
-Essentially, ETS-$PC_1^*$ was the ``safest'' choice, since it offered the same if not better efficiency as ETS-$X_1^*$ for all models (Figure~\ref{fig:sharedY}).
-As expected, when only $X_1$ was associated with $Y$, the ETS-$PC_1^*$ and ETS-$X_1^*$ designs offered nearly identical efficiency in the model using $X_1$.
-However, the ETS-$PC_1^*$ design offered noticeable efficiency gains over ETS-$X_1^*$ for the other models.
-When only $X_2$ was associated with $Y$, the ETS-$PC_1^*$ design offered substantially better efficiency for all five models, but especially for the model with $X_2$.
-Finally, when all five exposures were associated with $Y$, the ETS-$PC_1^*$ design outperformed the ETS-$X_1^*$ and SRS designs for all models.
+Imputation continued to lead to unbiased estimates ($\leq 1.2\%$, Supplemental Table~S6), and an interesting new story emerged when comparing the designs' efficiency.
+Essentially, ETS-$PC_1^*$ offered the same (if not better) precision as ETS-$X_1^*$, both in terms of the total variability across all coefficients and efficiency in the individual models (Figure~\ref{fig:all_barbell}D).
+When only $X_1$ was associated with $Y$, the ETS-$PC_1^*$ was highly efficient (RE $= 2.19$) but beaten by ETS-$X_1^*$ (RE $= 2.90$) in the model using $X_1$, as expected.
+However, the ETS-$PC_1^*$ design offered efficiency gains over ETS-$X_1^*$ for the other models (RE $=1.16-1.23$ versus $1.06-1.13$).
+Altogether, in this particular scenario, the efficiency ``boost'' from tailoring the design specifically to $X_1^*$, the error-prone version of the only significant biomarker for $Y$, led to a smaller total coefficient variability with ETS-$X_1^*$ than ETS-$PC_1^*$, but the two were relatively close ($10$ versus $11$).
+(Across all simulations considered herein, the only other time ETS-$PC_1^*$ did not have the smallest total variability was when exposures were independent.)

+When only $X_2$ was associated with $Y$, the ETS-$PC_1^*$ design offered substantially better efficiency in total ($11$ versus $14$ and $18$ with ETS-$X_1^*$ and SRS, respectively) and for all five models separately.
+The benefits were especially clear for the model with $X_2$, where ETS-$PC_1^*$ had RE $= 1.99$, while ETS-$X_1^*$ had RE $= 1.42$.
+Interestingly, in this case, the ETS-$X_1^*$ design was actually slightly less efficient than SRS for the primary model of $Y$ and $X_1$ (RE $= 0.97$), while the ETS-$PC_1^*$ still offered some improvement (RE $= 1.13$).
+Finally, when all $\bX$ were associated with $Y$, the ETS-$PC_1^*$ design outperformed the ETS-$X_1^*$ and SRS designs for all models together and separately (including in the primary model with $X_1$).

+Overall, these results suggest that ETS-$PC_1^*$ was the ``safest'' design choice, often offering the same (if not better) precision as ETS-$X_1^*$, unless we are very confident about which biomarker(s) are associated with the outcome.
+In exploratory analyses, for example, we could be likely to see benefits with the ETS-$PC_1^*$, which casts a wider net across all exposures, than if we were to focus on a single (potentially not associated) exposure with the ETS-$X_1^*$ design.